DougReeder/aframe-dust-component/README.md

 ===

-An [A-Frame](https://aframe.io) [WebVR](https://webvr.info/) component that surrounds the user with a cloud of points.
+An [A-Frame](https://aframe.io) [WebVR](https://webvr.info/) component that surrounds the user with a cloud of particles.
-As the user moves, points from behind the user respawn in front (so you don't have to fill the whole space with points).
+As the user moves, particles from behind the user respawn in front (so you don't have to fill the whole space with points).

 This provides visual feedback on the user's motion, which is useful when flying or